How to eat low carb as a vegan

 - Sunflower seed butter (no-sugar-added): 14 grams of protein and 4 grams of net carbs per 1/4 cup (64 grams)

 - Tahini: 10 grams of protein and 8 grams of net carbs per 1/4 cup (60 grams)

-Most above-ground vegetables contain less than 10 grams of carb per serving and can be included on a low-carb vegan diet.
-However, check the carb counts and limit the ones highest in carbs if you’re trying to stay under 50 grams per day.
+Most above-ground vegetables contain less than 10 grams of net carbs per serving and can be included on a low-carb vegan diet.
+However, check the carb counts and limit the ones highest in carbs if you’re trying to stay under 50 net carbs per day.